informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Data-Collections.md

 <!--
 [![Screenshot of the Create Collection Record form](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/collections-record-blank-update.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/collections-record-blank-update.png)
 -->
-* In each relevant section, click `+ Link records` to the right of the section header.
+* In each relevant section, click `Link records` to the right of the section header.

-* Browse or search for the records you want to add and then click the checkboxes to select them.
+* Browse or search for the records you want to add and then click to select them.
 <!--
 ![Screenshot of the Create Collection Record form](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/collection-record-blank-select-update.png)
 -->